joebologna/rockyourslotsoff/02-Article.md

 ### Using TDD with Go

-As I'm mentioned we'll be using Test Driven Development (TDD).
+As I mentioned we'll be using Test Driven Development (TDD).
 If you want to get formally trained in the process you can find a lot of material.
 For now, we'll just be pragmatic about it.

 TDD is all about building stuff in small increments.
 If you have studied `Software Craftsmanship`, as taught by **Uncle Bob** for decades, you'll be well prepared.
 He's easy to find on YouTube, for example [Uncle Bob on TDD](https://youtu.be/GvAzrC6-spQ).
 James Grenning has a very comprehensive training program and some [YouTube videos of workshops he's given](https://www.youtube.com/results?search_query=james+grenning+tdd).